“Your wonderful creative festival was born just few years ago. But despite

 in winter will promote the development of the city as a winter

-resort and enable the capital of the XXII Winter Olympic Games
+resort and enable the capital of the XXIII Winter Olympic Games

 and XI Paralympic Games 2014 become an international cultural